rayjon/nomo50/README.md

 - **2006**

   The FBI Counterrorism Division [publishes an investigative report](https://theintercept.com/2017/01/31/the-fbi-has-quietly-investigated-white-supremacist-infiltration-of-law-enforcement/) revealing the historical and widepread infiltration of police departments by white-supremacists terrorist organizations including skin-heads and Nazi's.

+- **2017**

+  Michigan becomes the last state to ban undercover officers involved in protitution stings from [having sex with their targets](https://www.vice.com/en_ca/article/paz88m/michigan-sex-workers-bill-passes-senate).